 Gov. Rauner won't say if he would continue the medical marijuana program after it expires, and he has been wishy-washy on his support.
 He decriminalized marijuana when he signed a bill that made the penalty for minor amounts of marijuana just a citation.

-His administration has also appealed an order from a judge to expand the qualifying conditions for medical marijuana to add intractable pain, but he added PTSD and terminal illnesses to the list of qualifying illnesses back in 2016.
+His administration has also appealed an order from a judge to expand the qualifying conditions for medical marijuana in 2016.
 The governor has also said that he does not support legalizing recreational marijuana and that it would be a mistake, citing Colorado and California as experiments that Illinois should monitor first.

-If Gov. Rauner or Ives did end the medical marijuana pilot program in the state, more than 30,000 patients would lose access to their medicine and more than a thousand people would lose their jobs.
+If Gov. Rauner or Ives did end the medical marijuana pilot program in the state, more than 30,000 medical marijuana cardholders would lose access to their marijuana and more than a thousand people would lose their jobs.

 Illinois has one of the country's most limited medical marijuana programs to date.
 To qualify for a medical marijuana card in Illinois currently, a person must have a debilitating disease such as Alzheimer's disease, AIDS, cancer, PTSD, or a terminal illness.